Advancing Toward Robust and Scalable Fingerprint Orientation Estimation: From Gradients to Deep Learning

-Precision measures the rate of detecting SPs that are the correct ones.
-Recall describes the proportion of correctly detected SPs.
-F-measure is the trade-off between Precision and Recall.
-Well performed FOF estimation will be indicated by good SPs detection where higher values of Precision, Recall and F-measure are achieved.
+where \(\beta\) is a parameter controlling the trade-off between Precision and Recall.
+For \(\beta = 1\), we recover the standard F-measure.

-\subsection{Challenges and Opportunity}
+Precision measures the correctness of detected singularities, while Recall measures the completeness.
+The F-measure balances these two, indicating overall performance.
+Well-performing orientation flow estimation will be indicated by good SP detection, where higher values of Precision, Recall, and F-measure are achieved.

-In Section \ref{or}, the classification of different fingerprint orientation flow algorithms is presented together with some important feature of respective algorithm.
-From the Section \ref{or}, it is observed that there is shift from gradient-based and model fitting based techniques toward using machine learning based techniques.
-This shift can be attributed to the better performance of machine learning based techniques for noisy fingerprint image and partial fingerprint.
-But, the computational complexity of machine learning based techniques make it unsuitable for large database and portable devices.
-Non-of-the technique presented in literature is perfect.
-There is scopes for designing a fingerprint orientation estimation technique having low complexity and good performance.
-A good orientation estimation can also be used in separation of overlapping latent fingerprints.
+\section{Challenges and Opportunity}